afpineda/OpenSourceSimWheelESP32/src/QualityControls/IntegrationTests/PixelControlTest/README.md

    - Copy pre-recorded files to that folder.
    - Once done, close the window and click on `Replay` again.
 8. Choose the recording and hit the play button.

-## Procedure and expected output

-**Important note**:
-this test departs a lot from others because there is no way to predict a "correct" behavior.

-The LED strip should reflect the engine speed as configured in the LED profile.